Treat a person who is blind the same as you would anyone else.

 someone who is blind.
 Do not be afraid to identify yourself as an

-inexperienced sighted guide and ask for tips on how to improve.
+inexperienced human guide and ask for tips on how to improve.

 Be considerate.
 If you notice a spot or stain on a person’s clothing, tell them privately (just as you would like to be told).